 a microscope.
 If you have symptoms of amebiasis but the parasite has not been found

 in your stool sample, or your healthcare provider thinks the parasite may have spread

-outside your digestive system, you may need this test.
-Amebiasis is more common in
+outside your digestive system, you may need the antibody test.
+Amebiasis is more common

-tropical countries that have poor sanitation.
-If you have lived or traveled in a place
+in tropical countries that have poor sanitation.
+If you have lived or traveled in

-that has poor sanitation, your healthcare provider may suspect amebiasis if you have
+a place that has poor sanitation, your healthcare provider may suspect amebiasis if

 What other tests might I have along with this test?

 You may have one or more stool samples tested to look for E. histolytica.